Mycoplasma hominis: Incubation period

 The incubation period of M. hominis is unknown.

 Treatment

-Many antibiotics kill bacteria by weakening those walls but since mycoplasma bacteria don't have them, some antibiotics, like penicillin, won't work against them.
+Many antibiotics kill bacteria by weakening the cell wall.
+However, mycoplasma bacteria lack this cellular structure causing some antibiotics, like penicillin, to be ineffective treatment options.

 Oral tetracyclines have historically been the drugs of choice for use against urogenital and systemic infections due to M. hominis.
 In locations and patient populations where tetracycline resistance or treatment failures are common, other drugs such as fluoroquinolones should be considered guided by in vitro susceptibility data when possible.

+Recent epidemiologic studies demonstrate that 18% of Mycoplasma hominis are resistant to ciprofloxacin and 61% are resistant to azithromycin.
+Resistance to minocycline is 6%.

 Some infections may be treated by a single antibiotic.
 In other cases such as severe M. hominis infections occurring in immunocompromised patients, combination of drugs usually active against the mycoplasmas have been recommended.
 In those cases, guidelines for optimal therapy remain to be established.
 Current therapeutic considerations are based only upon case reports.

 Prevention

 The bacterium is often passed through sex, so to help keep this infection away, safe sex practices should be used.